BandarAI/SmartMethodsTraining/AI & ROS/1st Task/Install ROS.md

 ## Step 3: Download ros.ova
 ros.ova is an Ubuntu file has preinstalled ROS

-The ros.ova file is attached to the task file

 ## Step 4: Install ros.ova Into The Virtual Vachine
 1. Start by opening the virtual machine
 2. Press CTRL + I